 Examples of behaviours of concern include acts of self-harm, such as hitting or scratching oneself, as well as behaviours that harm others, like hitting, pinching, or biting.
 Other examples may involve breaking objects, refusing to participate in activities, repeatedly performing the same action, engaging in actions disliked by others (such as screaming or removing clothing), or avoiding social interactions.

 The term “behaviour of concern” is used to describe actions that pose challenges or difficulties in various settings.
-It emphasizes the importance of understanding and effectively addressing these actions to ensure the well-being and safety of individuals.
+It emphasises the importance of understanding and effectively addressing these actions to ensure the well-being and safety of individuals.
 Behaviours of concern can vary in severity and frequency, ranging from physical aggression to non-compliant or repetitive actions.

 Behaviours of concern can be triggered by various factors, such as physical discomfort or pain, communication difficulties, unmet needs, changes in the environment, or emotional distress.
 Identifying and addressing these triggers is crucial in managing and reducing behaviours of concern.

 A behaviour of concern refers to any behaviour that causes significant distress or danger to the individual engaging in the behaviour or others around them.
-It is often characterized by challenging, disruptive, or unusual actions that may be difficult to manage.
+It is often characterised by challenging, disruptive, or unusual actions that may be difficult to manage.

 Examples of behaviours of concern can include acts of self-harm, such as hitting or scratching oneself, as well as behaviours that harm others, such as hitting, pinching, or biting.
 Other examples can involve breaking objects, refusing to participate in activities, repeatedly performing the same action, engaging in actions disliked by others (such as screaming or removing clothing), or avoiding social interactions.